kanapuli/kanapuli.github.io/content/posts/rabbitmq-client-migration-using-federation.md

 ## Conclusion

-Thus **Federation** is a great mechanism to move RabbitMQ clients across different clusters.
-This feature becomes super useful when migrating the RabbitMQ clusters.
-However, an important note is Federation do not relay messages which are published to the **default** exchange.
+In conclusion, Federation emerges as an excellent mechanism for seamlessly transitioning RabbitMQ clients between different clusters with minimal downtime and no message loss.
+This capability proves invaluable during the migration of RabbitMQ clusters, ensuring uninterrupted service and data integrity.
+However, it's crucial to note that Federation does not relay messages published to the default exchange.
+In such scenarios, messages must be migrated to the new cluster using the shovel plugin.

-That's all for now.
-See you all in another post. :)
+That wraps up this post.
+Stay tuned for more insights in future articles! :)